10kartik/L7-Load-Balancer-Rate-Limiter/README.md

-# L7 Load Balancer
+# L7 Load Balancer Rate Limiter

 A simple Layer 7 (Application Layer) load balancer implemented in Python using the Flask framework and multithreading.
+It also includes an IP-based rate limiting feature implemented using Redis.

 ## Project Overview